 You have to apply to one of our five specific programs.
 With very few exceptions, students pursue their MFAs in this chosen program.
 On occasion, we encounter students with multiple interests, and we are sometimes able to tailor programs individually for them, though generally one specific MFA program remains their primary area.
 If you have more questions about combining specific programs, you should ask the Graduate Program Director and area faculty either during the application or interview process.

 Does the program require my residence over the summer?

 No. You only need to be here for the academic year, September through early May.
 Some students choose to remain in the area over the summer, others go elsewhere or pursue internships.

 I am a prospective MFA applicant – can I tour the Department or sit in on classes?

-Everyone is welcome to our fall Open House, usually scheduled for October.
-Otherwise, because we are a small program, we do not offer formal tours or class visits.
-However, if you are planning on visiting campus at a time other than the Open House, you are encouraged to reach out to the Graduate Program Director, who may be able to meet briefly with you or connect you with a faculty member in your area.
+Because we are a small program, we do not offer formal tours or class visits for prospective students.
+However, if you are planning on visiting campus, you are encouraged to reach out to the Graduate Program Director, who may be able to meet with you or connect you with a faculty member in your area.